andreyorst/lazy-seq/doc/lazy-seq.md

 (seq s)
 ```

-Construct a sequence out of a table or another sequence `s`.
+Construct a sequence out of a table, string or another sequence `s`.
 Returns `nil` if given an empty sequence or an empty table.

 Sequences are immutable and persistent, but their contents are not